 William (Billy) Jones

-I am a PhD student in Ethnology which means I basically study culture.
-Originally from the UK, I moved to Sweden in 2016 to do a masters in Lund (and get away from Brexit).
-Before that, I worked in grassroots development in rural Kenya and gained an acute awareness of the importance of understanding cultural nuances when implementing development initiatives.
-This led me to pursue a career in exploring the role of culture in sustainable development.
+I am a PhD student in Ethnology - which essentially means I study culture.
+Originally from the UK, I moved to Sweden in 2016 to do a Masters in Lund (and get away from Brexit).
+Before that, I worked in grassroots development in rural Kenya and gained an acute awareness of the importance of the local cultural context for sustainability.
+This led me to pursue a career in exploring the role of culture in achieving the Sustainable Development Goals (SDGs).

 About my research project